bloodyowl/tube/README.md

 var tube = require("bloody-tube")
 ```

 ### Definition

 Tube is a communication manager.
 It helps you to publish and subsribe to messages, and separated communication lines.
 It can help you managing communication between modules in medium to big applications.

 ### Methods

 #### `tube.create()` -> `tube network`

 Creates a channel to centralise all the messages within your app.

 #### `tube.line(name) -> line`

 Gets or creates the `name` communication tunnel.

 #### `line.receive(message, callback) -> id`

 Executes callback each item `message` is sent.

 #### `line.stopReceiving(message[, id])`

 Stops receiving `id` callback, or all messages if no `id` is precised.

 #### `line.send(message[, args…])`

+Sends asynchronously a message with arguments in the line.

+#### `line.sendSync(message[, args…])`

-Sends a message with arguments in the line.
+Sends synchronously a message with arguments in the line.

 ### Usage